We have really good news! The new law for startups in Spain has been finally published, and with it, important changes within the immigration law.

 Requirements to apply for the new visa for remote workers in Spain

-- First of all, to prove that one is an international telecommuter who has settled in Spain
+- First of all, to prove that you are an international remote worker who wants to settle in Spain

 - On the other hand, it will also be crucial to prove that of the total income, the part coming from Spain does not represent more than 20%

-- Demonstrate that there is a continuous employment relationship of at least one year with the company for which the teleworker is teleworking
+- Demonstrate that there is a continuous employment relationship of at least one three months the company for which the applicant is working remotely.
+This company must also certify that online working for the applicant is allowed

 In addition, we also find the general requirements that are also to any other residency: